pytorch/pytorch/CONTRIBUTING.md

 # --job: specify one or more times to filter to a specific job + its dependencies
 # --make-commit: commit CI changes to git with a message explaining the change
 python tools/explicit_ci_jobs.py --job binary_linux_manywheel_3_6m_cpu_devtoolset7_nightly_test --make-commit

+# Make your changes

+ghstack submit
 ```

+**NB**: It is not recommended to use this workflow unless you are also using
+[`ghstack`](https://github.com/ezyang/ghstack).
+It creates a large commit that is
+of very low signal to reviewers.

 ## Writing documentation